alloy/art.c/README.md

 This is my entry for the 2019 edition of the Artsy Salon, an annual art exhibition in which Artsy employees show-case their work.

-Artsy historically uses a lot of Ruby and so using it here is solely out of sentiment about Artsy’s platform origins and as a tribute to my life-long love for Ruby.
+Artsy historically uses a lot of Ruby and so using it’s runtime here is solely out of sentiment about Artsy’s platform origins and as a tribute to my life-long love for Ruby.
+To be clear, other than in the `Rakefile`, all Ruby is written using the C APIs of [Matz’s Ruby Interpreter][mri].
 It doesn't need to make sense, this is an art piece after all.

 Finally, both as an homage and inspiration, I tried to use “What would [_why] do?” as a guiding principle.